Non-invasive Ventilation and Dexmedetomidine in Critically Ill Adults (inDEX)

 2. Patient expresses intolerance or requests removal of NIV secondary to self-reported discomfort, anxiety, or claustrophobia

-3. Other reason that the physician feels the patient is intolerant of NIV or agitated, not captured above (all reasons will be recorded)
+3. Other reason that the physician judges the patient to be intolerant of NIV or agitated, not captured above, or feels that the patient would benefit from titrated sedation for other reasons.

 Exclusion Criteria:

-1. Bradycardia defined as: a-Persistent bradycardia defined as a heart rate (HR) ≤60bpm; b-Second or third-degree heart block; or c- Tachybrady syndrome
+1. Absence of a functioning pacemaker with one of the following: a-Persistent bradycardia defined as a heart rate (HR) ≤60bpm; b-Second or third-degree heart block; or c- Tachybrady syndrome

 2. Persistent hypotension, defined as a mean arterial pressure (MAP) ≤65mmHg despite volume resuscitation and vasopressors